The 1980s were a turning point in nerd culture.

 Apparently, this is what people thought the “modern man” was like back in the ‘80s.
 And while in today’s age of automation there’s mostly complaining, Styx was super happy with all the things robots were doing, specifically “doing the jobs that nobody wants to.”

-And apparently some nearly 40 years later we’re still not sure what secret exactly is being kept.
+Some nearly 40 years later we’re still not sure what secret is being kept.
 But, hey, we’re thankful for it anyway.

 The Buggles — Video Killed the Radio Star (1980)